Algebraic-Programming/HiCR/examples/objectStore/singleInstance/README.rst

 Object Store: Single Instance
 =============================

-This example showcases the Object Store capabilities with a single HiCR Instance in the system.
+This example showcases the object store capabilities with a single HiCR instance in the system.
 The code is structured as follows:

 * :code:`source/` contains the different variants of this example corresponding to different backends

     * :code:`main.cpp` corresponds to the :ref:`hwloc backend` and :ref:`pthreads backend` backends implementation

-Data Object creation
+Data object creation
 ---------------------

-First, we create a DataObject from a Local Memory Slot:
+First, we create a DataObject from a local memory slot:

 .. code-block:: C++

-  // Allocate Local Memory Slot
+  // Allocate local memory slot
   auto myBlockSlot = memoryManager->allocateLocalMemorySlot(memSpace, 4096);

   // Initialize the block with a ASCII representation of 'R'